Take a hike! Our conservation areas have miles of hiking and multiuse trails. Go to your favorite area and explore.

 Note: Participants may register and attend only one of Runge's monthly Wednesday or Saturday all-day hiking programs.

-Put on your hiking shoes and join volunteers from Runge Nature Center for a guided hike at Prairie Garden Trust (Callaway County); 3 miles- easy.
+Grab your hiking stick and join volunteers from Runge Nature Center for a guided hike of the Oumessourit Wetland, Earthworks, and Loess Hills trails at Van Meter State Park (Saline Co.); 3.8 miles, moderate.
 Meet at Runge Nature Center in Jefferson City or the trailhead.
-Some transportation is provided, but carpooling may be necessary as there is limited space in our vehicles.
+Some transportation is provided, but carpooling may be necessary.
 Hike leaders will contact participants via email before the hike to give directions and other information.
 Wear sturdy shoes, dress for the weather, bring a water bottle, and pack a lunch/snack.
-Registration required.
-Note: Registration closes on April 22 at 8 AM.
-Ages 18+
+Note: Registration closes on May 18 at 8 am.

 Join us for the gift of wildflowers courtesy of Mother Nature.
 Hike a 3 ½ mile natural trail that loops through meadows, woods and along streams, or turn back after the first mile.
 We will stop, admire and discuss the different flowers in bloom along the trail.